-- 6.1 The following special ratings can only be issued to persons who have completed a full training in the appropriate trade: - (a) A Rating: (Avionics and Instruments) The inspection and maintenance of glider avionics and instruments and to carry out radio, altimeter and transponder tests required in accordance with CAR Part 43 Appendices B, D and E. - (b) O rating (Oxygen Regulators) The maintenance of glider oxygen regulators, including oxygen regulator tests. - 6.2 Special ratings may be issued to persons not holding a GNZ Engineer Approval, or an AME licence with aeroplane rating under CAR Part 66.
+- 6.1 The following special ratings can only be issued to persons who have completed a full training in the appropriate trade and who have access to the appropriate test equipment: - (a) A Rating: (Avionics and Instruments) The inspection and maintenance of glider avionics and instruments and to carry out radio, altimeter, transponder and ADS-B system functional tests required in accordance with CAR Part 43 Appendices B, D3 and E. - (b) O rating (Oxygen Regulators) The maintenance of glider oxygen regulators, including oxygen regulator tests. - 6.2 Special ratings may be issued to persons not holding a GNZ Engineer Approval, or an AME licence with aeroplane rating under CAR Part 66.
 In such cases, the GNZ approval will be issued without a material subdivision, thus restricting the associated privileges to the relevant equipment.